 That said, if you’re opening an online-only bank account, it’s worth double checking that it covers SEPA payments and SEPA credit transfers or is labelled as a SEPA bank account.
-This is to avoid accidentally opening an online account with a financial institution that’s not based in one of the SEPA countries.
+This is to avoid accidentally opening an online account with payment service providers or financial institutions that aren’t based in one of the SEPA countries.

 If you have a UK business bank account, or are thinking of opening one, then this will fall within the SEPA banking rules too.
-So like with a personal account, you don’t need a specific SEPA business bank account to make SEPA payments and SEPA credit transfers.
-SEPA compliant banks will automatically charge the same fees for national and international payments in Euros between businesses.
+So like with a personal account, you don’t need a specific SEPA business bank account to make SEPA payments, SEPA credit transfers or set up SEPA Direct Debits.
+SEPA compliant banks will automatically charge the same fees for domestic payments and international payments in Euros between businesses.

 Who can get a SEPA bank account?